4dn-dcic/tibanna_ff/docs/dev.rst

 Overview of the Tibanna code structure
 --------------------------------------

-Tibanna Pony (4DN) and Zebra (CGAP) are built upon Tibanna Unicorn (public, independent of any data portal).
+Tibanna Pony (``tibanna_4dn``) and Zebra (``tibanna_cgap``) are built upon Tibanna Unicorn (``tibanna``, independent of any data portal).
 Code for Pony and Zebra uses code for Unicorn by either importing or inheriting.
-The code shared between Pony and Zebra that are not a part of Unicorn is stored in the shared component ``ffcommon``.
+The code shared between Pony and Zebra that are not a part of Unicorn is stored in the shared component ``tibanna_ffcommon``.
 All of these use AWSEM (Automonous Workflow Step Executor Machine) at the core, which is an EC2 instance that is auto-configured by Tibanna that does its job automonously and terminates itself at the end.

 Repository & Directory structure